microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/BulkOperations/README.md

 - `ElasticBatchSize` : The recommended number of records operations to send with `CreateMultiple`, `UpdateMultiple` and `DeleteMultiple` for Elastic tables is 100.
 You can use a higher or lower number, but a higher batch size isn't necessarily going to provide higher throughput because there is no transaction with elastic tables.
 - `BypassCustomPluginExecution` : Whether custom plug-in logic should be bypassed.
 This is useful to observe the performance impact of plug-ins registered on events for the table.
 - `DeleteTable` : Whether to delete the custom `sample_example` table at the end of the sample.
 If you want to test plug-ins that use events on this table, this will preserve the table so you can run the samples multiple times while testing plug-ins.
+- `CreateAlternateKey` : Used by the **UpsertMultiple** project only, it specifies whether an alternate key should be created with the table.

 The `Settings.cs` file is included in each project.
 Apply the change in one project and they will be set for all of them.